nickjackolaisen/BusinessInitiaitive/_posts/mergers and acquisitions/2024-04-10-negotiating_business_sale.md

 Listen to the buyer's concerns and be open to negotiation.

-Sometimes, a slight adjustment in price can make a big difference in reaching an agreement.
+Sometimes, a slight price adjustment can make a big difference in reaching an agreement.

 Be flexible, but don't undervalue your business.